 Questions on the paper or general queries can be emailed in advance of the session to firstname.lastname@example.org.

-Dial-in details for UK and international users and the link to the web conferencing system are provided on this page.
+For UK and international users the link to the Microsoft Teams app is provided on this page.

 Webcasts, MP3s and slides from past events are available to download.